Guenael/rtlsdr-wsprd/README.md

 ## Overview

 This non-interactive application allows automatic reporting of WSPR spots on WSPRnet.
-The initial idea was to allow a small computer like a Raspberry Pi and a RTL-SDR device to sent WSPR reports for VHF/UHF bands.
+The initial idea was to allow a small computer like a Raspberry Pi and a RTL-SDR device to send WSPR reports for VHF/UHF bands.
 This kind of lightweight setup could run continuously without maintenance and help to get additional propagation reports.
 The code is massively based on Steven Franke (K9AN) implementation of Joe Taylor (K1JT) publication and work.

 This application written in C does: